galexandrade/herodev-io/content/blog/we-are-writing-legacy-code.md

 [![Edit JQuery Ajax](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/jquery-ajax-lyqly?fontsize=14&hidenavigation=1&theme=dark)

-The code above is getting the data from the server (imagine \`heroes.json\` as a Rest API) and appending each hero to the DOM inside the \`heroes-list\` div.
+The code above is getting the data from the server (imagine `heroes.json` as a Rest API) and appending each hero to the DOM inside the `heroes-list` div.

-_**React**_
+**_React_**

 As our product grows as well as our team, we realized that JQuery doesn't help much for scale.
-Adding routes, for example, requires a lot of effort as well as to maintain the codebase and adding new functionalities.
-So, we realized that some great Javascript frameworks are taking place like Angular, Vue, React offering great flexibility to work with frontend making it easier for scale as there is a ton of libraries we can just add to our project according to our needs.
+Adding routes, for example, requires a lot of effort as well as to maintain the code-base and adding new functionalities.
+So, we realized that some great Javascript frameworks are taking place like [Angular](https://angular.io/), [Vue](https://vuejs.org/), [React](https://reactjs.org/) offering great flexibility to work with front-end making it easier for scale as there is a ton of libraries we can just add to our project according to our needs.

 Here we go to rewrite our application to React, the one chosen: